-- 2. Connect the CLK pin to a 0-to-5V square wave signal produced by the function generator.
-Display the QA signal on the oscilloscope.
-How does its frequency compare to the CLK frequency?
-Display the QB, QC, QD and RCO signals on the scope, one by one, and measure the frequency of each one.
-Record the frequencies and their relationship to the CLK frequency. - 3.
-Display the CLK and QA signals simultaneously on two scope channels.
+- 2. Connect the CLK pin to either the output from your ring oscillator circuit or the function generator output.
+Display the Q signal on the oscilloscope.
+How does its frequency compare to the CLK frequency? - 3.
+Display the CLK and Q signals simultaneously on two scope channels.
 Set the Trigger Source to whichever input signal gives the most stable display.
 Sketch the waveforms of the two signals on a piece of graph paper. - 4.
-Measure the CLK to QA delay using the cursor buttons on the scope.
-This delay time is measured from the 50% point of the rising CLK edge to the 50% of the QA transition (falling or rising).
-Adjust the t1 and t2 cursors to mark the appropriate 50% voltage points and record Δt . - 5.
-Measure the CLK to QB, CLK to QC, and CLK to QD delays and compare them to the CLK to QA measurement.
-Create a table that shows the 4 delay values.
-Comment on what the measurements show.
+Measure the CLK to Q delay using the cursor buttons on the scope.
+This delay time is measured from the 50% point of the rising CLK edge to the 50% of the Q transition (falling or rising).
+Adjust the t1 and t2 cursors to mark the appropriate 50% voltage points and record Δt .